Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter Stream Using DESI DR2: Results

-To define the specific regions we are discussing, we use the term “MRi region” in a broad sense to describe the stars with a $0<Z<5$ kpc cut in the MSTO anticenter sample (as shown by the dashed line in Figure \ref{fig:lb_RZ}) that include both the MRi overdensity as well as disk stars not associated with the overdensity.
+To define the specific regions we are discussing, we use the term “MRi region” in a broad sense to describe the stars within a $0<Z<5$ kpc cut in the MSTO anticenter sample (as shown by the dashed line in Figure \ref{fig:lb_RZ}).
+This region includes both the MRi overdensity as well as disk stars not associated with the overdensity.
 This allows us to compare the kinematics between the MRi overdensity stars and other disk stars not associated with the overdensity.
 We use the term ``MRi overdensity” to refer to the stars in the overdense region we find in the left panel in Figure \ref{fig:XY_vr_vphi_vz} between $14<R<18$ kpc.
-Further below, we compare our analysis to previous analyses of the MRi overdensity using MSTO anticenter stars selected via isochrones which were historically used to select member stars of the MRi overdensity \citep{2018deboer, 2016Morganson}.
+Further in this section, we compare our analysis to previous analyses of the MRi overdensity using MSTO anticenter stars selected via isochrones which were historically used to select member stars of the MRi overdensity \citep{2018deboer, 2016Morganson}.

-Figure \ref{fig:XY_vr_vphi_vz} shows our MRi region selection in the $X$--$Y$ plane with two bins per kpc in $X$ and one bin per kpc in $Y$.
+Figure \ref{fig:XY_vr_vphi_vz} shows our MRi region selection in the $X$--$Y$ plane with two bins per kiloparsec in $X$ and one bin per kiloparsec in $Y$.
 We remove bins that contain five or fewer stars, most of which are located at $R>$ 20 kpc.
 The black dashed horizontal line indicates where $Y = 0$ kpc.
 The dashed curved lines indicate $R =14$ and 18 kpc, which bound the main part of the MRi overdensity.

+The left panel of Figure \ref{fig:XY_vr_vphi_vz} shows the residual number density after subtracting a smoothly decreasing exponential model of the stellar disk's density.
+We fit a simple decreasing exponential model to the 0 $<Z<$ 5 kpc cut MSTO anticenter sample in a range of $210^\circ< l<215^\circ$.
+Our model's projected surface density is $\propto \exp\frac{-R}{h_R}$ where $h_R$ is a best-fit scale length of 3.46 kpc.
+This is illustrated in the left panel of Figure \ref{fig:modeling_panels}.
+In this region, the density is reasonably well described by a decreasing exponential function, and there is almost no overdensity present.
+The right panel of Figure \ref{fig:modeling_panels} shows an example of our exponential model compared to this sample in a range between $180^\circ<l<185^\circ$ ($l=180^\circ$ is equivalent to $Y=0$ kpc), and we see an overdensity at $R\sim16$ kpc.